My order materials cost is incorrect!

 2. Check your manufacture history

 If an order item does not yet have a manufacture history, then it will have a material cost of zero until the adjustment history is added.
 Adding in the missing backdated manufactures will automatically recalculate all adjustments and thus all order material costs relating to it.
-You can review your manufacture history for each project by clicking on the Adjustments tab on your projects page.
+You can review your manufacture history for each product by clicking on the Adjustments tab on your products page.

 3. Ensure the relevant manufactures are dated before the shipped date for the order